3 Crucial Tips For Recruiting In The Insurance Industry

 The need to hire more insurance agents is also driven by the fact that the industry is relatively recession-proof: people need insurance whether the economy is up or down.
 Recruiting for insurance faces its own challenges, however, mostly related to its less than glamorous reputation.

-To help you overcome these challenges, here are three crucial tips for recruiting for the insurance sector.
+To help you overcome these challenges, here are three crucial recruiting tips for the insurance sector.

 1. Highlight the value proposition of working in insurance